one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ## To Do:
-  - Get better trackpad speed (Currently 100% usable but just not 100% perfect)
-    - I'm using [SmoothCursor](https://smoothcursor.com) set to 0.05 to get a speed/acceleration that feels right to me
+  - Get proper trackpad scaling to make the Notification Center gesture work (not a priority for me so probably won't get done)
   - Get off-center Apple logo at boot to be centered
     - Setting Clover resolution to 1080p and booting centers the Apple logo but causes major graphical glitches at the login screen
     - Can be fixed by switching to OpenCore and setting to a lower resolution